Praise a Lord Who Chews but Which Does Not Consume

-Praise a Lord Who Chews but Which Does Not Consume; (Or Simply, Hot Between Worlds) is the fifth studio album by American experimental electronic artist Yves Tumor.
+Praise a Lord Who Chews but Which Does Not Consume; (Or Simply, Hot Between Worlds), sometimes shortened as Praise a Lord Who Chews…, is the fifth studio album by American experimental electronic artist Yves Tumor.
 It was released on March 17, 2023, through Warp.

 Background

 Yves Tumor released the album's first single, "God is a Circle", on November 2, 2022, alongside a music video.
 On January 30, 2023, they announced the album's title, release date, and track listing.
 On the same day, they released the album's second single, "Echolalia", alongside a music video.
-They also announced the To Spite or Not to Spite Tour to support the album, starting on April 4, 2023 in Indio, California, and ending on November 27, 2023 in Dublin, Ireland, with Pretty Sick, Frost Children, Izzy Spears, Evanora Unlimited, and Nation.
+They also announced the To Spite or Not to Spite Tour to support the album, starting on April 4, 2023, in Indio, California, and ending on November 27, 2023, in Dublin, Ireland, with Pretty Sick, Frost Children, Izzy Spears, Evanora Unlimited, and Nation.
 On February 28, 2023, they released the album's third single, "Heaven Surrounds Us Like a Hood", alongside a music video.
 On March 15, 2023, the album's fourth single was released, titled "Parody".